Hellfire Club (comics): Overview

 The Hellfire Club counts among its members the most famous, wealthy, and influential members of society.
 Membership is passed on to descendants, and can also be earned through wealth or influence.
 While many accept the invitation simply for the pleasures that the Club offers, others seek wealth and influence.
 In fact, the purpose of the Hellfire Club is to obtain and exert power through politics and economic influence instead of outward conquest and domination.
 Since its foundation, the Hellfire Club has been involved in wars and assassinations to further the agendas of the Club's most powerful members.

 The Club has branches in New York City, London, Hong Kong, Paris, and Buenos Aires; the various branches are all overseen by the Lord Imperial (a position long-held by Sir Gordon Phillips).
-Unbeknownst to most members is the Club's Inner Circle.
-Originally known as the Council of the Chosen, this secret group formed around Edward Buckman, each member assuming the titles of the major chess pieces.
-As White King, Buckman financed Stephen Lang's revived Sentinel program with the assistance of probationary member Sebastian Shaw.
-Shaw, now Black Bishop, began securing allies within the Club, meeting Harry Leland, Emma Frost, and Donald Pierce, as well as his loyal assistant, Tessa.
+Sebastian Shaw, the Black Bishop, began securing allies within the Club, meeting Harry Leland, Emma Frost, and Donald Pierce, as well as his loyal assistant, Tessa.
 Buckman, no longer having a use for the dangerously-ambitious Shaw, ordered a Sentinel attack on Shaw and his allies, resulting in the death of Shaw's lover, Lourdes Chantel.
-That night, Shaw and Emma Frost purged the entire Council of the Chosen, remaking it as the Lords Cardinal and appointing themselves Black King and White Queen.
+That night, Shaw and Emma Frost purge the entire Council of the Chosen, remaking it as the Lords Cardinal and appointing themselves Black King and White Queen.

 Shaw's Inner Circle soon turned their attentions to the X-Men, kidnapping several of their number.
 Mastermind, as Jason Wyngarde, was made a probationary member pending his subversion of the X-Men's Jean Grey.
-Jean Grey was in fact the Phoenix, a god-like cosmic entity who became unstable after Mastermind's psychic manipulations, turning into the Dark Phoenix.
+Grey was in fact the Phoenix, a god-like cosmic entity who became unstable after Mastermind's psychic manipulations, turning into the Dark Phoenix.
 The Hellfire Club had failed, and the X-Men had taken their toll: Phoenix had driven Mastermind insane, Colossus had crippled Donald Pierce and Wolverine nearly killed Harry Leland and several guards.